 Autumn in DC brings in a whole new host of activities for visitors to enjoy.
 Here are our top five recommendations for what you need to check out if you’re visiting Washington in the fall.

-Take a scenic bike ride by the National Mall to see all the gorgeous autumn leaves framing the city’s monuments.
+Take one of Capitol Hill Hotel’s two-wheelers out for a spin, biking through the National Mall, where autumn colors frame the city’s monuments.
 It’s a perfect way to take in a beautiful fall day in Washington while also getting to enjoy the city’s history and culture.

 Enjoy the great outdoors at one of the many farms surrounding the DC area.
 Visit a local festival, like the Hartland Orchard Fall Festival Weekend, and take part in activities like hayrides and scarecrow making while trying delicious fall treats.